serafly/Robot-task-reasoning-and-skill-learning/README.md

-# Robot Task Reasoning and Skill Learning
+# Robot Task Reasoning and Skill Learning.
 The implementation of the paper "**Enhancing Stability and Reliability in LLM-Driven Robotic Manipulation Through Human Skill Demonstration and Visual Tracking**".
+We give the source code for the SCoT and BS parts used in the paper.

 (1) Demonstration of actual tasks